Huguenots

 The Huguenots (/ˈhjuːɡənɒts/ HEW-gə-nots, /UKalso-noʊz/ --nohz; /fr/) are a religious group of French Protestants who held to the Reformed (Calvinist) tradition of Protestantism.
-The term, which may be derived from the name of a Swiss political leader, the Genevan burgomaster Besançon Hugues, was in common use by the mid-16th century.
+The term, which may be derived from the name of burgomaster Besançon Hugues, who defended Geneva from Catholic Savoy but then let it fall to Protestantism, was in common use by around 1550.
 Huguenot was frequently used in reference to those of the Reformed Church of France from the time of the Protestant Reformation.
 By contrast, the Protestant populations of eastern France, in Alsace, Moselle, and Montbéliard, were mainly Lutherans.

 In his Encyclopedia of Protestantism, Hans Hillerbrand wrote that on the eve of the St. Bartholomew's Day massacre in 1572, the Huguenot community made up as much as 10% of the French population.
 By 1600, it declined to 7–8%, and was reduced further late in the century after the return of persecution under Louis XIV, who instituted the Dragonnades to forcibly convert Protestants, and then finally revoked all Protestant rights in his Edict of Fontainebleau of 1685.
-In 1686, the Protestant population sat at 1% of the population.
+In 1686, Protestants comprised just 1% of the population.

 The Huguenots were concentrated in the southern and western parts of the Kingdom of France.
 As Huguenots gained influence and more openly displayed their faith, Catholic hostility grew.
 A series of religious conflicts followed, known as the French Wars of Religion, fought intermittently from 1562 to 1598.
 The Huguenots were led by Jeanne d'Albret; her son, the future Henry IV (who would later convert to Catholicism in order to become king); and the princes of Condé.
 The wars ended with the Edict of Nantes of 1598, which granted the Huguenots substantial religious, political and military autonomy.